szabgab/perlmaven.com/sites/en/pages/filtering-values-with-perl-grep.md

 I mentioned that the build in `grep` function of Perl is a generalization of the UNIX grep command.

-The <b>UNIX grep</b> filters the lines of a file based on a regular expression.
+The **UNIX grep** filters the lines of a file based on a regular expression.

-<b>Perl's grep</b> can filter any list of value based on any condition.
+**Perl's grep** can filter any list of value based on any condition.

 This Perl code implements a basic version of the UNIX grep: